Ultimate Checklist: Banish Dandruff at Home Naturally

 Scalp Environment and Hair Growth

 A healthy scalp provides the ideal foundation for strong hair growth.
-When dandruff clogs hair follicles or creates inflammation, it can slow growth and weaken new hair strands.
+When dandruff clogs hair follicles or creates inflammation, it may slow growth and weaken new hair strands.

 Dandruff's Impact on Hair Texture and Shine